-- dry grapes until there is 40% less liquid (called apassimento and can take as long as 120 days)
+- dry grapes until there is 40% less liquid (called appassimento and can take as long as 120 days)

 - slowly press dried grapes

-- slowly ferment grapes into wine over a period of 35–50 days (this is a long time for wine!)
+- slowly ferment grapes into wine for 35–50 days (this is a long time for wine!)

-However, due to modern technology two distinct styles have emerged.
-There are those who practice the traditional method of naturally drying their grapes and using neutral oak or chestnut barrels to age them and there are those who use a modern method of quickly drying grapes using temperature and humidity-controlled rooms and aging their wines in new oak barrels.
-Both methods can make excellent tasting wines but they will taste a bit different on first release and also tend to age differently.
+However, due to modern technology, two distinct styles have emerged.
+Some practice the traditional method of naturally drying their grapes and using neutral oak or chestnut barrels to age them.
+Others use a modern method of quickly drying grapes using temperature and humidity-controlled rooms and aging their wines in new oak barrels.
+Both methods can make excellent tasting wines, but they will taste a bit different on the first release and also tend to age differently.

 Amarone della Valpolicella made in the traditional method tend to maintain their acidity longer and, thus, will also potentially age quite a bit longer too.
-In taste trials it appeared that traditional method Amarone could easily last 40 years!
-As great as this is, these wines also take a bit longer to come around, meaning you’ll want to be sure to hold them for around 20 years to really let the wine shine.
-It’s common to see producers practicing the traditional technique to only use the regional grapes of Corvina, Corvinone and Rondinella in the blend.
-In terms of flavors on release, tasting notes for this style often have flavors of red cherry, cinnamon and green peppercorn.
-If you drink them sooner (and let’s be honest, this happens) be sure to decant them for a couple of hours and they’ll still be awesome.
+In taste trials, it appeared that the traditional method Amarone could easily last 40 years!
+As great as this is, these wines also take a bit longer to come around, meaning you’ll want to be sure to hold them for around 20 years to let the wine shine.
+It’s common to see producers practicing the traditional technique of only using the regional grapes of Corvina, Corvinone, and Rondinella in the blend.
+In terms of flavors on release, tasting notes for this style often have flavors of red cherry, cinnamon, and green peppercorn.
+If you drink them sooner (and let’s be honest, this happens), be sure to decant them for a couple of hours, and they’ll still be awesome.

 Examples of traditional producers

-Amarone della Valpolicella made in the modern method tend to be quite a bit bolder upon release because of the help of new oak aging which adds flavors of chocolate, molasses and vanilla along with cherry liqueur.
+Amarone della Valpolicella made in the modern method tends to be quite a bit bolder upon release because of the help of new oak aging, which adds flavors of chocolate, molasses, and vanilla along with cherry liqueur.
 It’s also more common to see non-indigenous varieties blended into the modern-styled wines.
-Legally, it can be up to 25% of other grapes including Cabernet Sauvignon, Merlot and Sangiovese.
-The wines taste awesome right out of the gates but aging-wise tend to taper off a bit faster.
+Legally, it can be up to 25% of other grapes, including Cabernet Sauvignon, Merlot, and Sangiovese.
+The wines taste awesome right out of the gate, but aging-wise tends to taper off a bit faster.
 Some will only last 8–10 years, whereas others with bolder red fruit characteristics will go 20 or so years.
-As always, a bit of decanting is great for any Amarone wine.
+A bit of decanting is always good for any Amarone wine.